-Check out our guide for best things to do in Jerusalem for a first timer!
+Check out our guide on what to do in Jerusalem for your first visit!

 Spend at least an entire day in Old City